What is a website click map (heatmap) and why do we need it?

 Localization: English interface (It offers 40 languages, but they are only available for built-in tools, such as the feedback widget).

-Pricing: The prices are indicated in euro.
+Pricing of HotJar click heatmap for a website: The prices are indicated in euro.
 Personal usage costs €29 for 10,000 pageviews/day.
 The service has a separate calculator for businesses (from €89 for 20,000 pageviews/day to €989 for 800,000 pageviews/day).
 The price for agencies that use this tool for customers’ audits is discussed on an individual basis.

 It’s convenient thanks to the filters that can sort user behavior by device type.